-Last week I shared our baby girl’s nursery and promised a tutorial for building a dollhouse bookcase.
-When I was on bed rest and browsing Pinterest to plan a nursery, I found this adorable dollhouse bookcase (inspired by Pottery Barn’s version) that I quickly fell in love with.
-Once we found out we were having a little girl, I begged Prince Charming to a DIY version of the Dollhouse Bookcase.
+Last week I shared our baby girl’s nursery and promised a tutorial for building a DIY dollhouse bookcase.
+When I was on bed rest and browsing Pinterest to plan a nursery, I found this adorable dollhouse bookcase (inspired by a Pottery Barn version) that I quickly fell in love with.
+Once we found out we were having a little girl, I begged Prince Charming to create a DIY version of the Dollhouse Bookcase.
 I found plans on Ana White, which we modified slightly.
 In total, we spent around $150 on wood and other materials.
 This is less than half of the Pottery Barn price!
 We chose to buy real wood for the entire bookcase, but you could easily save much more by using MDF.

 Want to make your own dollhouse bookcase?
 This version is even better than the Pottery Barn version because it is made with REAL wood and all the edges are capped, giving it a more finished look.
 We used a beadboard wainscoting for the back, which I prefer.

 Doll House Plans:

 First of all, download the plans for the Dollhouse Bookcase from Ana-White.com.

 Supplies For Wooden Doll House:

 Next, you’ll need to gather your supplies.
 In addition to all of the supplies on the shopping list for the plans, you’ll also need: